-VISUAL SIDE-TO-SIDE ADJUSTMENT (See Fig. 29)
+VISUAL SIDE-TO-SIDE ADJUSTMENT (See Fig. 30)

-- With all tires properly inflated and if your lawn appears unevenly cut, determine which side of mower is cutting lower. - With a 3/4" or adjustable wrench, turn lift link adjustment nut (A) to the left to lower LH side of mower, or, to the right to raise LH side of mower.
+- With all tires properly inflated and if your lawn appears unevenly cut, determine which side of mower is cutting lower - With a 3/4" or adjustable wrench, turn lift link adjustment nut (A) to the left to lower LH side of mower, or, to the right to raise LH side of mower.

-NOTE: Each full turn of adjustment nut will change mower height about 3/16".
+NOTE: Each full turn of adjustment nut will change mower height about 3/16" (4,7 mm).